Semidefinite network games: multiplayer minimax and complementarity problems: Preliminaries

 \subsection{Linear algebra.}

-First we give a brief introduction to the linear algebraic notions used in this work.
-Our notation closely follows \cite{watrous}.
+First, we give a brief introduction to the linear algebraic notions that we use in our study; our notation follows closely \cite{watrous}.

-Let $\cA$ be a finite-dimensional complex Euclidean space.
-A Hermitian operator $A\in \her (\cA)$ is \emph{positive semidefinite} (PSD), denoted $A\succeq 0$, if all its eigenvalues are nonnegative.
-The set of PSD operators acting on $\cA$ is denoted by $\pos(\cA)$.
+A complex Euclidean space is a finite-dimensional vector space over complex numbers (i.e., isomorphic to $\mathbb{C}^k$ for some $k\ge 1$) equipped with the standard Euclidean inner product.
+We denote by $\cA = \C^{k}$ and we denote by $L(\cA)$ the space of linear maps $A: \cA \to \cA$.
+We use $A$ to represent both the operator and its corresponding matrix representation, assuming a specific choice of coordinates.
+A Hermitian matrix $A\in\her (\cA)$ is \emph{positive semidefinite} (PSD), denoted $A\succeq 0$, if all its eigenvalues are nonnegative.
+The set of PSD matrices acting on $\cA$ is denoted by $\pos(\cA)$.
 The set of density matrices acting on $\cA$ is the set of PSD matrices with trace equal to one, i.e.,

-The set of density matrices is convex, compact, and its extreme points are rank-one density matrices, also known as \emph{pure states}, i.e., matrices of the form $X=xx^\dagger$, where $\|x\|=1$, e.g., see \cite{watrous}.
+The set of density matrices is convex, compact, and its extreme points are rank-one density matrices, i.e., matrices of the form $X=xx^\dagger$, where $\|x\|=1$.
 For any Hermitian matrix $A\in \her (\cA)$ we have that

-This well-known fact follows from the Rayleigh-Ritz characterization of the maximum (resp. minimum) eigenvalue of a Hermitian matrix $A$, i.e., combined with the characterization of the extreme points of $\den(\cA)$ given above, Finally, for any $A\in\her(\cA)$ we repeatedly use that $A\preceq t\id$ if and only if all the eigenvalues of $A$ are $\le t$.
+This well-known fact follows from the Rayleigh-Ritz characterization of the maximum (resp. minimum) eigenvalue of a Hermitian matrix $A$, i.e., combined with the characterization of the extreme points of $\den(\cA)$ given above.
+Finally, for any $A\in\her(\cA)$ we repeatedly use that $A\preceq t\id$ if and only if all the eigenvalues of $A$ are at most $ t$, where $\id$ is the identity matrix.